anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 message_string += 'Python\n'
 ```

-These lines of codes seem inefficient because upon each pass new string gets created.
+These lines of code seem inefficient because upon each pass new string gets created.
 Instead, you can use a list and join them together.
 Here is how:

 ```python
 message_string = ['I', 'Love', 'Python']